- About SSRL

 Additionally, as members of the SLAC community, SSRL staff scientists have the responsibility for ensuring that any manuscript based on research conducted at SLAC which has been (or will be) submitted for publication outside of SLAC is also published as a SLAC Publication.
 SciDoc is available to help authors meet reporting requirements.

-All publications related to work fully or partially undertaken at SSRL should contain one of the following acknowledgements.
+All publications related to work fully or partially undertaken at SSRL must include an acknowledgement statement.
+Please use the following acknowledgements as appropriate.

 Use of the Stanford Synchrotron Radiation Lightsource, SLAC National Accelerator Laboratory, is supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences under Contract No. DE-AC02-76SF00515.
 The SSRL Structural Molecular Biology Program is supported by the DOE Office of Biological and Environmental Research, and by the National Institutes of Health, National Institute of General Medical Sciences (including P41GM103393) .
 The contents of this publication are solely the responsibility of the authors and do not necessarily represent the official views of NIGMS or NIH.